 - 1–2 Bedroom Villas: Perfect for couples or small families.
 These compact villas usually cost $100 to $300 per night, depending on the location and amenities.

 - 3–4 Bedroom Villas: Ideal for bigger families or groups.
-Prices range from $200 to $500 per night, with costs influenced by the villa’s size, facilities, and area.
+Prices range from $200 to $500 per night, depending on the villa’s size, facilities, and area.

 - Luxury Villas (5+ Bedrooms): For those who want maximum space and comfort.
-These villas often include premium facilities and staff, costing $500 to $1,000 per night or more.
+These villas often include premium facilities and staff and cost $500 to $1,000 per night or more.

-Villas in Bali can come with extras that make your stay more comfortable, but these can also increase costs.
-Here are some things that might affect the price:
+Villas in Bali often include extras that make your stay more comfortable, but these features can also raise the price.
+Here are some things that might affect the cost:

 - Private Pool: Many villas in Bali have private pools, which are fantastic features if you want to relax in your own space.
 Villas with pools generally cost more, starting around $150 per night and going up from there.